Nemesis Sub-Terra

 Nemesis Sub-Terra is a haunted drop tower dark ride located at Alton Towers theme park in Staffordshire, United Kingdom.
 The ride opened to the public on 24 March 2012.
 Its theme is focused on the discovery of a nest of eggs in a network of caves, an extension of the theme and concept of the park's Nemesis Reborn roller coaster that opened in 1994.

 After several years of operation, the ride closed abruptly in 2015 following a serious incident on The Smiler.
 Nemesis Sub-Terra, along with six other rides, remained closed the following season as the park transitioned into limited operation.
 Alton Towers later removed the attraction from its website in 2019, indicating it might be closed permanently.
 Following months of speculation in 2023, the park revealed that the ride was being refurbished, and it reopened on 27 May 2023.
+Before the ride reopened, the area was used as a viewing area for the Nemesis Reborn refurbishment.